How to answer "Me: I'm a grown up. Also me:" on Tinder

 Why does "eats cereal for dinner" not work for this prompt?+

-Because it's the modal answer for this prompt — used on roughly 40% of profiles.
-The format works (it IS the prompt's shape) but the content needs one piece of texture the template doesn't have: a specific cereal, a specific reason, a specific time.
-'Eats cereal for dinner.
-Off-brand.
-Standing up.
-At 11pm because I forgot lunch counts as dinner.' is what the prompt was asking for.
+Because it's the modal answer — used on roughly 40% of profiles.
+The format works but the content needs one piece of texture the template doesn't have: a specific cereal, a specific time, a specific shame.
+'Off-brand cereal, standing up, at 11pm because I forgot lunch counts' is what the prompt was asking for.

 Should the answer be funny or sincere on Tinder?+